How to Grow a Flower Container Garden for Beginners

 Perennial flowers come back year after year and require less maintenance than annuals.

-Look for varieties that are compatible with the sunlight and moisture in your growing area.
+Look for varieties compatible with the sunlight and moisture in your growing area.

 When choosing plants, look for herbs and flowers that have similar growing requirements and visually complement each other.
 Be careful that they will not overcrowd each other in the container or pot.